browserengineering/book/book/visual-effects.md

 Similarly, `Blend` doesn't necessarily need to create a layer if there's no blending going on.
-But the logic here is a little trickier: the `Blend` operation not only applies blending but also isolates the element contents `cmds`, which matters if they are being clipped by `overflow`.
+But the logic here is a little trickier: the `Blend` operation not only applies blending but also isolates the element contents, which matters if they are being clipped by `overflow`.
 So let's skip creating a layer in `Blend` when there's no blending mode, but let's set the blend mode to a special, non-standard `source-over` value when we need clipping: